Keeping shrimp in an outdoor garden pond

 Well that depends firstly on the type of shrimp.
 Those of you lucky enough to live in tropical locations can choose from a huge range of shrimp, basically anything available through the aquarium trade is available to you.

-You could also always collect some from local waterways, that way you’re guaranteed they are adapted to your temperatures.
+You can also collect shrimp from local waterways, that way you’re guaranteed they are adapted to your temperatures.
 Just make sure it’s legal to do so.

 How do i stop fish from eating the shrimp?